Frame Your Self-Image With Positive Words: Be Your Champion

 They want more information about your character, personality, skills, important traits, goals, and values that can help you succeed in the company.

-They want to know you better (beyond your CV or resume profile) and determine how your values fit into their company culture, and ultimately benefit them.
+They want to know you better (beyond your CV or resume profile) and determine how your values fit into their company culture, ultimately benefiting them.

-The recruiter is looking for the ideal candidate, using your character as one of the main deciding factors.
+The recruiter is looking for the ideal candidate, and your character is one of the main deciding factors.
 So, they ask this question to assess whether you match the essential skills (or candidate profile) they need.

 This interview question can be phrased in other ways, too, including:

-However this question is phrased, it allows you to highlight your key strengths, positive attributes, characteristics, goals, and skills.
+However, this question is phrased in a way that allows you to highlight your key strengths, positive attributes, characteristics, goals, and skills.
 Then, you illustrate how they make you fit for the role.
 Don’t make the mistake of telling the interviewer your life experience from primary school to the present.

 Please don’t.